The nutritional status of older adults tends to deteriorate during hospitalization, regardless of their nutrition status upon admission.

 Medical nutrition therapy (MNT)

-Medical nutrition therapy (MNT) is an evidenced-based medical approach to treating and managing certain conditions through individualized nutrition care.
+Medical nutrition therapy (MNT) is an evidence-based medical approach to treating and managing certain conditions through individualized nutrition care.

 Registered dietitians can provide MNT services when referred by a physician.